-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the operating system user account and role assignment listings for a sample of production servers with the assistance of the information security senior engineer to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data for each server sampled.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the user account and role assignment listings for a sample of production server operating systems and databases with the assistance of the operations compliance manager and senior information security engineer to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data for each system sampled.
 No exceptions noted.
-Inspected the firewall management console user account and role assignment listings console with the assistance of the information security senior engineer to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data to the centralized firewall management system.
+Inspected the firewall management console user account and role assignment listings console with the assistance of the senior information security engineer to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data to the centralized firewall management system.
 No exceptions noted.
-Inspected the physical access control system user account and role assignment listings for a sample of IBX data centers with the assistance of the global operations compliance senior specialist to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data to the physical access control systems for each IBX data center sampled.
+Inspected the physical access control system user account and role assignment listings for a sample of IBX data centers with the assistance of the operations compliance manager to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data to the physical access control systems for each IBX data center sampled.
 No exceptions noted.
+Inspected the user account and role assignments listings for the in-scope applications (GSD, Siebel, IBM Maximo, ECP) with the assistance of senior information security engineer to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data for the applications.
+No exceptions noted.
 CC6.3.4 Administrative access privileges to the in-scope systems are restricted to user accounts accessible by authorized personnel.
-Inspected the network domain administrator user account listing with the assistance of the global operations compliance senior specialist to determine that administrative access privileges to the corporate network domain were restricted to authorized personnel.
-No exceptions noted.
-Inspected the operating system administrator user account listing for a sample of production servers with the assistance of the information security senior engineer to determine that administrative access privileges to the operating systems were restricted to authorized personnel for each server sampled.
+Inspected the network domain administrator user account listing with the assistance of the senior infrastructure engineer to determine that administrative access privileges to the corporate network domain were restricted to authorized personnel.
 No exceptions noted.